 Find Beth at:

-Michael Ruff is an experienced development and management consultant based in Los Angeles, CA. He provides fundraising counsel and program oversight for a diverse set of clients, preparing budget projections and establishing systems, conducting financial analyses, and setting strategies and goals for institutional advancement.
+Michael Ruff is an experienced development and management professional based in Los Angeles, CA. He provides fundraising counsel and program oversight for a diverse set of clients, preparing budget projections and establishing systems, conducting financial analyses, and setting strategies and goals for institutional advancement.
+Michael is currently serving at the Director of Development at the J. Paul Getty Trust, but engages from time to time with particular SMC projects.
 Recent clients include The Shakespeare Center of Los Angeles, The Institute for Contemporary Art/LA, Levitt Pavilions, Musicians of the San Francisco Symphony, and Ensemble Studio Theatre/LA.
 Michael and Siobhan have lead dozens of projects over the course of their 25+ year collaboration, including current engagements for DCTV's multi-million expansion in Lower Manhattan and for Weinstein Hospice of Atlanta.

 He has held leadership positions as Director of Development at the Fowler Museum at UCLA; Associate Vice President & Director of Development at the Los Angeles County Museum of Art; Deputy Director of West Coast Development at Harvard University; Associate Vice President for Development at the Music Center-Performing Arts Center of Los Angeles County; and Vice President & Partner at Milano, Ruff & Associates, a management and fundraising consulting firm serving arts, cultural, and educational institutions nationwide.
 He also held senior management roles at the New York Foundation for the Arts and the Off-Broadway theatre, Circle Repertory Company.